TaherHabib/htm-sequence-learning/README.md

 ## Repository Structure
 - `experiment_modules/` directory contains python modules defining interfaces for an HTM cell, an HTM network, a Reber Grammar Generator and an Experimentor; along with all their corresponding functions used to perform different aspects of the experiment.
-- `notebooks/` directory contains the notebooks used to perform the diffent experiments in my thesis, as follows:
+- `notebooks/` directory contains the notebooks showcasing the diffent experiments in my thesis, as follows:
-    - implicit learning only a single Reber String by the HTM network,
+    - implicit learning of a single Reber String (e.g. _PVPVZ_) by the HTM network,
     - learning of long-range dependencies,
-    - im
+    - aquiring SRG with pruning of dendrites based on `maxDendriteDormancy` parameter,
+    - aquiring SRG without pruning of dendrites.
 - `results/` directory contains
 - `ufuncs.py` is